-As first quartile rents, the statistic which lines up best with very low and low income household rents, rose 13% since the 2021 Census was undertaken, it is assumed that this shortage of affordable dwellings has also increased.
-This prompts a need for further action on Council's part to facilitate the delivery of affordable housing dwellings with the LGA and address this need.
+First quartile rents, which correspond most to very low and low income households, rose 13% since the 2021 Census, indicating that the shortage of affordable dwellings has likely intensified.
+This prompts a need for further action on Council's part to facilitate the delivery of affordable housing dwellings within the LGA and address the shortfall.